adyscorpius/logseq-jira/readme.md

 - [x]  Added support for two Jira instances/organizations.
 - [x]  Experimental: Support for JIRA On-premise
 - [x]  Experimental: Support for JQL queries in children blocks (maxes out at 50 right now)
-- [ ]  Auto refresh/update all links when page is loaded.
+- [x]  Experimental: Auto refresh/update all links when page is loaded.
 - [ ]  Auto refresh all Jira links across vault (need to verify performance impact on doing this).
 - [ ]  Create your own Link description format with Jira variables ( '{issueKey} - {status} - {summary}' )